MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Use virtual network (VNet) data gateways in Power BI datasets

-A Power BI report maker or creator can now publish a report and associate the dataset to the VNet data gateway data source if the person has been added as a data source user.
+A Power BI report maker or creator can now publish a report and associate the dataset to the VNet data gateway data source.

 ![Use in Power BI datasets](media/use-in-pbi-datasets.png)